-Jenna Ellis, a former cable news pundit who has recently been elevated to the role of senior legal adviser to President Trump’s 2020 campaign, is the latest presidential confidante with a long history of anti-LGBTQ rhetoric, even as the president’s defenders continue to argue that LGBTQ activists are unfairly smearing him.
+Jenna Ellis, a former cable news pundit who has recently been elevated to the role of senior legal advisor to President Trump’s 2020 campaign, is the latest presidential confidante with a long history of anti-LGBTQ rhetoric, even as the president’s defenders continue to argue that LGBTQ activists are unfairly smearing him.

 Ellis previously worked as a director for the James Dobson Family Institute, a socially conservative group named after the evangelical author and founder of the anti-LGBTQ Focus on the Family.